daveabrock/daveabrock.github.io/_posts/2020-07-25-dev-discussions-jeremy-likness-1.markdown

 This is the full interview from my discussion with Jeremy Likness in my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com) to get this content right away!
 {: .notice--success}

-If you've worked on Azure or .NET for awhile—like Azure Functions and Entity Framework—you're probably familiar with Jeremy Likness and his community involvement.
-He's spoken at several conferences (remember those?), [writes about various topics at his site](https://blog.jeremylikness.com/), is a familiar face on various .NET-related videos, and, as of late, can be seen on the Entity Framework community standups (and more!).
+If you've worked on Azure or .NET for awhile—like Azure Functions and Entity Framework—you're probably familiar with Jeremy Likness, the senior PM for .NET data at Microsoft.
+He's spoken at several conferences (remember those?), [writes about various topics at his site](https://blog.jeremylikness.com/), is a familiar face on various .NET-related videos, and, as of late, can be seen in the Entity Framework community standups (and more!).

 I caught up with Jeremy to talk about his path to software development and all that's going on with Entity Framework and .NET 5.
 After you get through this week's interview, I think we can all agree his path to Microsoft is both inspiring and absolutely crazy.

 Jeremy was very generous with his time!
 Because there's so much to cover, I've split this into two different parts.
 This week, we get to know Jeremy.
 Next week, we'll get into his work and discuss Entity Framework and .NET 5.

-*You can follow Jeremy [at his site](https://blog.jeremylikness.com/) and [on Twitter](https://twitter.com/jeremylikness).*

 ![Jeremy Likness]({{ site.url }}{{ site.baseurl }}/images/jeremy-likness.jpg)